massix/chaos-monkey/README.md

 Injecting an incorrect value or no value at all will have ChaosMonkey use its default behavior: `AllowAll`.

+**Watchers Timeout**: not to be confused with the timeout provided by the [CRD](#deployment-inside-a-kubernetes-cluster), this is merely a technical value, it is the timeout for the `watch` method in Kubernetes.
+The default value is of 48 hours, which should be good for whatever kind of cluster you are running, but if you want to increase or decrease it you have three different environment variables you can use:
+- `CHAOSMONKEY_NS_TIMEOUT` to configure the timeout for the [Namespace Watcher](#namespace-watcher)
+- `CHAOSMONKEY_CRD_TIMEOUT` to configure the timeout for the [CRD Watcher](#crd-watcher)
+- `CHAOSMONKEY_POD_TIMEOUT` to configure the timeout for the [Pod Watcher](#pod-watcher).

+The three environment values expect a string following the specification of the [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration) method of Golang.
+Failure in parsing a value will have Chaos Monkey use the default timeout of 48 hours.

+It is recommended not to touch these values unless you know what you are doing (spoiler: I do not know what I am doing most of the times).

 ## Observability
 The Chaos Monkey has two observability endpoints available, both exposed by the HTTP server